 In both fusion and fission, nuclear processes alter atoms to generate energy.
-Despite having some things in common, the two can be considered polar opposites.
+But despite having some things in common, the two can be considered polar opposites.

 For the sake of simplicity, nuclear fusion is the combination of two lighter atoms into a heavier one.
 Nuclear fission is the exact opposite process whereby a heavier atom is split into two lighter ones.